abowker009/Coinbase_AT_API/README.md

 # Coinbase_AT_API
-Templates to help you with Advance Trade
+Templates to help you with Advance Trade API

 All files including this repository and any other repositroy I post are only for suggestions on how you should write your code (aka suggestion templates).
 If you use these to trade for yourself I take no responsibility of any kind.
 Happy to lend suggestions if you have any questions.

-#Go to this link to see Permission Map
+#Go to this link to see the Permission Map
 https://docs.cloud.coinbase.com/advanced-trade-api/docs/rest-api-pro-mapping

 # For Websocket Level 2